November 5, 2024

 Local Lakes Report

-Larger lakes, such as Alouette, Chilliwack, and Cultus can be go-to's this time of year with the aid of a sounder and downrigger.
-Fish can be found at various depths, but usually deeper than traditional trolling hardware can achieve without assistance.
+Larger lakes, such as Alouette, Chilliwack, and Cultus can be go-to's during the spring and summer months with the aid of a sounder and an optional downrigger.
+Fish can be found at various depths, but often deeper than traditional trolling hardware can achieve without assistance.
 Depending on the body of water you can find rainbow trout, cutthroat, kokanee, bulltrout / dollies, lake trout, brooktrout, and whitefish.

 Although you can "fish" Harrison Lake, it is not renowned as a productive body of water.